The Marina Bay Street Circuit hosted Formula 1’s first night race in 2008 and has been a staple of the calendar ever since.

 With the Singapore Grand Prix taking place in the city center, hotels in the area sell out fast and are often expensive.
 Nevertheless, there is a wide range of affordable and extravagant options within the city.

 The best hotels in the area are located around the Marina Bay circuit.
 If you get lucky, you won’t even need to buy a ticket for the race, with some hotels overlooking the on-track action!
 Hotels do sell out early, though – with the famous Fullerton Hotel regularly selling out almost a year in advance of the next season’s race.
 Other hotels next to the track include the Swissotel The Stamford (near turn 9) and the Pan Pacific Hotel (near turn 6).

 Looking for something extra special?
 The Marina Bay Sands Hotel with its rooftop infinity pool, often seen on the TV coverage, will set you back around $825 SGD per night, while the Ritz-Carlton Millennia, located near the pit-lane, is $1825 SGD per night.

-More affordable options in the area include the Parc Sovereign Tyrwhitt, the Holiday Inn Express Clarke Quay and the 4-star Dorsett Singapore.
+More affordable options in the area include the Holiday Inn Express Clarke Quay and the 4-star Dorsett Singapore.
 All are located just a short walk from public transport stations.
 Be aware that some hotels, especially budget options, will have windowless rooms.